 Validate CSS File against W3C Standard CSS Validator.

-While doing verification you will get errors along with appropriate reasons.
-All the validations will be done using XHTML DTD which is a refined version of HTML.
+While verification, you may get errors along with appropriate reasons.
+All the validations will be done using XHTML DTD, which is a refined version of HTML.

-Use the XHTML declaration statements to start every XHTML page:
+Use XHTML declaration statements to start every XHTML page: